Medium Difficult Bible Person Quiz with Answers

 Several older brothers sold Joseph into slavery to the Ishmaelites.

-The chief Egyptian guard bought him as a slave.
+Potiphar, the chief Egyptian guard, bought him as a slave.

 He eventually became Pharaoh's right-hand man and governor of the land.